JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/threading/threading_model.md

 ## Accessing Data

-The IntelliJ Platform provides a simple API for accessing data under read or write locks in a form of read and write actions.
+The IntelliJ Platform provides a simple API for accessing data under read or write locks in the form of read and write actions.

 Read and write actions allow executing a piece of code under a lock, automatically acquiring it before an action starts, and releasing it after the action is finished.

 > Always try to wrap only the required operations into read/write actions, minimizing the time of holding locks.
-> If the read operation itself is long, consider using one of [read action cancellability techniques](#read-action-cancellability) to avoid blocking the write lock and EDT.
+> If the read operation itself is long, consider using one of the [read action cancellability techniques](#read-action-cancellability) to avoid blocking the write lock and EDT.
 >
 {style="warning" title="Minimize Locking Scopes"}